Home » Homemade Sour Milk Biscuits

 • Mix the Dough

-• In a large bowl, sift together all your flour, baking soda and salt.
+• In a large mixing bowl, sift together the flour, baking soda and salt.

-• Then cut the cold butter into the flour mixture using a pastry cutter or fork until the butter resembles small peas.
-Alternatively you could use a cheese grater to shred the cold butter into the flour mixture.
+• Cut the cold butter into the flour mixture using a pastry cutter or fork until there are no pieces larger than a pea remaining.
+Alternatively, you could use a cheese grater to shred the cold butter into the flour mixture.

-• Pour your soured milk, or buttermilk, into the mixture just until a shaggy dough forms.
-Do not overmix the dough.
+• Pour the soured milk, or buttermilk, into the mixture just until a shaggy dough forms.
+Be careful not to overmix the dough.

 • Cut the Biscuits

-• Turn your biscuit dough out onto a well floured surface.
-Roll the dough out until it is around 1″ thick.
+• Turn the biscuit dough out onto a well floured surface.
+Roll the dough out to about 1″ thickness.

-• Use your rolling pin to roll the folded dough out into a large sheet about 1/2″ thick.
+• Use a lightly floured rolling pin to roll the folded dough out to about 1/2″ thick.

-• Use a biscuit cutter, mason jar lid, or the mouth of a cup to cut out the biscuits.
+• Use a biscuit cutter, mason jar lid, or the mouth of a cup to cut the biscuits out.

 • When you can no longer cut any biscuits from the dough, you can gather the scraps and re-roll it.